liupeirong/MLOpsManufacturing/docs/architecture/Data_caching_lineage.md

 | DataTransferStep | Lowest manageability overhead, storage credentials are managed within AML Datastores | Doesn't support incremental copying |
 | Azure Data Factory | no need to expose storage credentials to pipelines | Same as DataTransferStep + manageability overhead |<!-- markdownlint-disable MD013 -->

-Option "PythonScriptStep with AzCopy" is a clear winner by the following reasons:
+Option "PythonScriptStep with AzCopy" is a clear winner for the following reasons:

 1. It has greater flexibility and AzCopy provides a highly efficient data transfer mechanism with maximum performance.
 1. It runs within AML pipelines, and has access to all pipeline's and run's subsystems.